 Supervises the jacking and towing of aircraft, enters in the maintenance records description of the work performed and verifies the work was performed satisfactorily, may service engines and airframe components at line station making repairs, short of overhaul, required to keep aircraft in safe operating condition, may specialize in work, repair and modification of structural, precision, and functional spare parts and assemblies, and may specialize in engine repair.
 This worker may be required to be licensed by Federal Aviation Administration.

 Knowledge & Skills

-Knowledge of aircraft mechanical component troubleshooting, repair procedures and replacement of parts.
+Knowledge of aircraft avionics systems troubleshooting, repair procedures and replacement of parts.

-Working knowledge of aircraft sub-systems, including maintenance parameters, systems operation, limitations, and technical orders.
+Working knowledge of avionics systems, including maintenance parameters, systems operation, limitations, and technical orders.